decent-chat/decent/docs/api.md

   * `messageID`: (via data; string) the message ID.
 The message has to exist.
   * `sessionID`: (via data; string) the user's session ID. **The user must own the message.**

 Overwrites the text content of an existing message and attaches an "edited" date to it.
-Returns `{success: true}` if successful, and emits an [`edited chat message`](#from-server-edited-chat-message) WebSocket event.
+Returns `{success: true}` if successful, and emits a [`message/edit`](#from-server-messageedit) WebSocket event.

 ### POST `/api/pin-message`